alphagov/forms-admin/README.md

 cd forms-admin

 # 2. Run the setup script
-bin/setup
+make setup
 ```

-`bin/setup` is idempotent, so you can also run it whenever you pull new changes.
+`make setup` runs `bin/setup` which is idempotent, so you can also run it whenever you pull new changes.

 ### Environment variables